Airway Clearance for Prevention of Chronic Obstructive Pulmonary Disease (COPD) Exacerbation

 - Quality of Life [ Time Frame: Change from baseline to 12 weeks ]The SF-36 is used to measure health related quality of life.
 It assesses eight health concepts and provides physical and mental health summary scores.
 The summary scores range from 0 to 100, with 0 representing the worst and 100 the best quality of life.

 To learn more about this study, you or your doctor may contact the study research staff using the contact information provided by the sponsor.

 Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT00181207

 |Baltimore, Maryland, United States, 21224|

-|Principal Investigator:||Gregory B Diette, M.D.,M.H.S||Johns Hopkins Medicine|
+|Principal Investigator:||Gregory B Diette, M.D.,M.H.S||Johns Hopkins University|